HyperSync Query

 Query Execution Explained

-This section explains how the query executes on the server, step-by-step.
+This section explains how the query executes on the server, step by step.

 Preliminary